-- Probation status will be applied if two failures were received within the previous 12-month rolling period. - Removal from SOMAH program will be enforced if three failures were received within the previous 12-month rolling period.
+- Probation status will be applied if two failures are received within the previous 12-month rolling period. - Removal from SOMAH program will be enforced if three failures are received within a 12month rolling period. - Failure to adhere to the Participant Code of Conduct, Appendix W. Severity is at the discretion of the PA.

-If an Applicant, Solar Contractor, System Owner and/or Host Customers is placed on probation, they will remain under that status for a period of one year.
-Any program participant on probationary status will be required to participate in mentoring and program training orchestrated by the SOMAH PA, and will not have any new Reservation Request Packages confirmed during the probationary term.
-Any project reservations active during the probationary term may be permitted to proceed on a case-by-case basis, as the discretion of the SOMAH PA.
+If an Applicant, Solar Contractor, System Owner and/or Host Customer is placed on probation, they will remain under that status for a period of one year.
+Any program participant on probationary status will be required to participate in mentoring and program training orchestrated by the SOMAH PA and will not have any new Reservation Request Packages confirmed during the probationary term.
+Any project reservations active during the probationary term may be permitted to proceed on a case-by-case basis, at the discretion of the SOMAH PA.